shubh-sohi/Sudoku/README.md

 * The value's instance is stored in a dictionary with its row and column number.
 * If at any instance a slot returns False for all values 1 to 9, the while loop counter for row and columnd is manually changes to go back to the previous solved slot row and column and try a diffternt value in that slot, different = other than the value previously used.

+  The colors are intentionally kept on the bright side to tyr and implement a cyber punk type theme.